wakeupnemo/polymarket-research/STATE.md

   - `features/`
   - `experiments/`

-This structure is now real and should be preserved unless there is a strong reason to change it.
+This structure is real and should be preserved unless there is a strong reason to change it.

 ---